SMATechnologies/kubernetes-batchjob-connector/README.md

 ## Execution

 Build and run the job like any other OpCon job.
 No other information is required to be maintained in OpCon for the container to run.
+You can view job output like any other job, and it will fetch output from the container job for each container that is run as part of the job execution.
+Please note that 'kill job' will kill the connector, not the actual jobs running in the containers.

 # License